-Minis live about 12-14 years, whereas a standard Doxie can live to be 12-16 years old.
+Mini Dachshunds live about 12-14 years, whereas a standard Doxie can live to be 12-16 years old.

-Mini Dachshunds can die from kidney disease, liver disease, heart disease, or cancer.
+They can die from kidney disease, liver disease, heart disease, or cancer.
 However, this is common in older dogs.

 Also read: How to Extend your Dachshund’s Lifespan